Saint Bernard

 The Saint Bernard, originating in Switzerland, is related to the Bernese Mountain Dog, Entlebuch Cattle Dog, Appenzell Cattle Dog, and Greater Swiss Mountain Dog.
 Likely developed from Alpine dogs crossed with Roman Mastiffs, they were known as “Talhund” (Valley Dog) or “Bauernhund” (Farm Dog) by the first millennium CE.

-1. Saint Bernard historySaint Bernard history - Source: AKC
+1. Saint Bernard historySaint Bernard history – Source: AKC.org

 1. St. Bernard in 19th centurySt.
 Bernard in 19th century- Source: House of Switzerland

-Saint Bernards are known for their friendly and welcoming demeanor.
+Saint Bernards are one of the dog breeds known for their friendly and welcoming demeanor.
 They exhibit a steady and benevolent temperament, showing kindness and carefulness, especially around children.
 They enjoy attention but are not overly demanding of it compared to some other breeds.

 • Temperament